kasparsd/code-prettify/readme.txt

 that is minified and properly enqueued.
 Plugin applies code highlighting automatically to all `<pre>` and `<code>` tags on the page.

+= Development =

+Plugin development on GitHub: https://github.com/kasparsd/code-prettify

+= Credits =

+Created and maintained by [Kaspars Dambis](http://kaspars.net).
+All of my open source work is available [on GitHub](https://github.com/kasparsd).

+Use Contact Form 7?
+[Storage for Contact Form 7](http://codecanyon.net/item/storage-for-contact-form-7-/7806229) is my commercial plugin (GPL license) for storing all form submissions in your WordPress database.

 == Installation ==

 Simply upload the plugin and active it.
-It works out of the box and doesn't use an options panel.
+It works out of the box and doesn't have any configuration options.

 == Frequently Asked Questions ==